 not allowing the exercise of academic freedom to interfere with the performance of their academic responsibilities; and

-avoiding classroom discussion of controversial material not related to their area of specialization (Faculty Handbook, 13th edition, p.
-18).
+avoiding classroom discussion of controversial material not related to their areas of specialization.

-Faculty members at the rank of lecturer or above may not accept pay for extra instruction or teaching or tutoring from students registered at the University.
-With prior written approval of the department chair/school director, teaching assistants and instructional assistants may accept pay from students for extra-class instruction or coaching or tutoring, but only in courses or sections of courses with which they have no instructional connection (Faculty Handbook, 13th edition, p.
-45).
+Faculty members at the rank of lecturer or above may not accept pay for extra instruction, teaching, or tutoring from students registered at the university.
+With prior written approval of the department chair or school director, teaching assistants and instructional assistants may accept pay from students for extra class instruction, coaching, or tutoring, but only in courses or sections of courses for which they have no instructional connection.

 Class attendance is essential to both learning and student performance.
-The University strongly encourages student attendance.
-Specific absence policies are generally determined by the academic departments/school or, if no departmental/school policy exists, by the instructor.
-However, the University recommends that only the following be considered as valid excuses for an absence:
+The university strongly encourages student attendance.
+Specific absence policies are generally determined by the academic departments or schools or, if no departmental or school policy exists, by the instructor.
+However, the university recommends that only the following be considered as valid excuses for an absence:

-injury or illness requiring treatment at home or in a hospital including any temporary medical condition, for example, pregnancy;
+injury or illness requiring treatment at home or in a hospital including any temporary medical condition (e.g., pregnancy);

 death of a family member;